Dikoy/redmine_x_client/README.md

-# redmine_x_client
+# RedmineX Client

-RedmineX Client plugin :: Author: Ondrej Svejkovsky (https://redmine-x.com)
+Simple plugin for client css and js changes